andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-09-05-coedethics-part-2.md

 The UK's National Institute of Clinical Excellence uses a unit of measurement called the QALY - the "quality-adjusted life year".
 The NHS is prepared to spend [£20,000 per QALY](https://www.bbc.co.uk/news/health-28983924).

+Malaria is no longer the leading killer of people in Afria due to mosquito nets.

+The most effective actions are not always the most intuitive.

+[No Lean Season](https://www.givewell.org/charities/no-lean-season) provides low interest loans to rural workers in Bangladesh so they can buy a bus ticket, travel to Dhaka and work there as a rickshaw driver.

 So how do you maximise the effect of your personal donations?
 (Look at [Giving What We Can](https://www.givingwhatwecan.org/) and [GiveWell](https://www.givewell.org/).)

-Malaria is no longer the leading killer of people in Afria.

-The most effective actions are not always the most intuitive.

-[No Lean Season](https://www.givewell.org/charities/no-lean-season) provides low interest loans to rural workers in Bangladesh so they can buy a bus ticket, travel to Dhaka and work there as a rickshaw driver.

 Prioritise good actions at scale.